-The playlist will be recorded onto the disks (Channel 1 - CAM A) as a continuous video/audio stream.
+The Loop button on the Remote Panel blinks red while the playlist is recorded onto the disks (Channel 1 - CAM A) as a continuous video/audio stream.

 When you exit the playlist mode, go back to LIVE record and simply jog back, you will see the playlist recorded with all its transitions and at the speed they were played.